Cyberpunk 2077: Gameplay

 Cyberpunk 2077 is an action role-playing game played from a first-person perspective as V, a mercenary whose voice, face, hairstyle, body type and modifications, background, and clothing are customisable.
 There are also five attributes (Body, Intelligence, Reflexes, Technical Ability, and Cool) that can be customised to suit the player's gameplay style, with a sixth attribute — Relic — being introduced in the Phantom Liberty expansion.

+In the game, players choose from three life paths: Nomad, Street Kid, or Corpo.
+These choices establish V's background and determine their starting location, prologue mission, and initial clothing.
+While life paths do not grant advantages in perks, attributes, or levelling, they unlock unique dialogue options based on V’s history.
+For instance, the Street Kid path starts in Heywood and offers extensive knowledge of Night City’s streets and gangs.
+The Corpo path begins in the City Center, providing V with the expertise needed to deal with the upper echelon of the corporate world.
+Finally, the Nomad path starts in the Badlands, featuring a V who is an outsider to the city with specific knowledge regarding the acquisition and transport of corporate goods.

 The gameplay is flexible: the two primary play styles are Netrunner (hacking) and Solo (combat).
 V has a number of maneuvers to reposition in combat, including sprinting, taking cover, double-jumping, and sliding; many of these abilities can be unlocked or upgraded through cyberware implants installed by a "ripperdoc".
 Weapon use increases accuracy and reloading speed, which are reflected in character animations.
-Equipment, such as weapons and armour, is governed by a coloured tier system, and is split into melee and ranged options.
+Equipment, such as weapons and armour, is governed by a colored tier system, and is split into melee and ranged options.
 Melee strikes can be dealt with close-combat weapons.
 There are three types of ranged weapons, all of which can be customised and modified—Power (with ricocheting bullets), Tech (which penetrates walls and enemies), and Smart (with homing bullets, only usable with specific cyberware).
 The game has four types of damage that can be inflicted and resisted—Physical, Thermal, Electric, and Toxic.
 The game can be completed without killing anyone (not including robots), with non-lethal options for weapons and cyberware.